Make Me Smile – The Best of Steve Harley and Cockney Rebel

-Make Me Smile – The Best of Steve Harley and Cockney Rebel is a compilation album by the British band Steve Harley & Cockney Rebel, released by EMI in 1992.
+Make Me Smile – The Best of Steve Harley and Cockney Rebel is a compilation album by the British band Steve Harley & Cockney Rebel, released by EMI on 27 April 1992.

 Background

 Harley was approached by EMI to personally select the 16 tracks featured on Make Me Smile – The Best of Steve Harley and Cockney Rebel.
 Harley told the Newcastle Evening Chronicle in 1992, "I have been on the road for three years [since returning to touring in 1989], so I know which ones people prefer.
 It's a pretty good retrospective."
 Harley added to Record Collector, "There is at least one track from every album I ever made.
 I can't stop EMI, they can licence what they own to anyone they like.
 I have no thoughts on it at all.
 It's the past.
 I get paid."

 To coincide with the compilation's release and the band's upcoming UK tour, EMI re-issued "Make Me Smile (Come Up and See Me)" as a single.
 The album failed to enter the UK Albums Chart, but the single reached No. 46 in the UK Singles Chart and remained in the top 100 for two weeks.